Maximize space by using these vertical storage solutions in your house! You'll be organized before you know it!

 When a piece can check the boxes of being both functional and beautiful, it is a win in my book!
 I use this etagere in my office to hold any of the pillows I'm not currently using around the house, along with our printer and paper supplies.

-One of my major organizing wins came when I was giving a friend a tour of our house, specifically to show her the new cabinets in my office, and she walked in and didn't even realize that these were the cabinets we added because they looked like they were always part of the house!
+One of my major organizing wins came when I was giving a friend a tour of our house, specifically to show her the new cabinets in my office.
+She walked in and didn’t even realize that these were the cabinets we added because they looked like they were always part of the house!

 We used IKEA's PAX system to add much needed vertical storage to my home office.
 Adding custom trim to make them go all the way to the ceiling gave them the built-in look we were going for.